 Why you should travel to UK in Winters

 Winters are not everyone’s cup of tea and people usually avoid traveling “to” a place for snow.
 I mean, those are the days you want to snuggle up in a blanket next to a fireplace with a warm cup of coffee, in your house.
-Not exactly the perfect time to go out, explore, sight-see or take pictures!
+Not exactly the perfect time to go out, explore, sight-see, go on day trips or take pictures!

 Having said that, for me, it was a totally different experience as usually, you will find me chilling on a beach with a bottle of beer, instead of shivering on the streets of London holding on to my Honey Bee brandy and taking small gulps to stay warm.

 Undoubtedly it was bloody cold and windy throughout my 40 days stay, but coming from a city which sees no snow, I was awe-struck when I felt snow for the first time.
 That soft marshmallowy fluff..so light, soft and gentle.. ah I still remember that feeling of snow touching my skin for the first time.
 It was quite amazing.

 It was all about drinking coffee in different cafes.
 From Costa to Starbucks and yes even that local cafe round the corner, I had my patent mocha coffee everyday at a new place.
 Which means I probably checked out 40 different cafes around UK – Not bad at all.

 Just entering a coffee shop would make me feel so warm, cozy and comfortable – well, ofcourse as it was chilly outside but isn’t that the best part?
 Like, I wouldn’t really enjoy the pipping hot coffee so much during summers.